flooose/lunaryorn.github.io/_posts/2014-07-26-make-your-emacs-mode-line-more-useful.md

 Customizing the entire mode line
 ================================

-The overall appearance of the mode line is set up in the [mode-line-format](el-variable:mode-line-format) option.
-After some digging and fiddling, mine now looks as follows, which corresponds to the screenshot
+The overall appearance of the mode line is set up in the [mode-line-format][mlf] option.
+After some digging and fiddling, mine now looks as follows, which corresponds to the screenshot above:
-above:

 ```cl
 (setq-default mode-line-format